ahmedkmadani/Load-testing-locust/README.md

 pip install locust
 ```

-to run wirte your test code on locustfile.py and run :
+to run write your test code on locustfile.py and run :
 ```
 locust
 ```
 or

 ```
 locust -f locustfile.py